doom-neovim/doom-nvim/docs/modules.md

 The currently available flags are the following:

-- `+lsp` - enables and installs the Language Server Protocol for the language. e.g. `rust +lsp` will automatically install TreeSitter parser for getting syntax highlighting for Rust and will also install `rust-analyzer`.
+- `+lsp` - enables and installs the Language Server Protocol for the language. e.g. `rust +lsp` will automatically install `rust-analyzer`.
+- `+debug` - enables and installs the Debug Adapter Protocol client for the language. e.g. `python +debug` will automatically install `debugpy`.

+> **NOTE**: when the language entry is not commented, doom-nvim will automatically
+> install the TreeSitter parser for that language too.

 #### Web development